Why Is Roof Repair So Gosh Darn Expensive?

 Of course, the best materials are only as good as their installation.
 A 40-year shingle could warp or leak after just months if improperly fastened.

 Good roofing work is very precise.
 Insufficient overhang at the edge of the roof, for example, can lead to water damage.
-Too much overhang, however, can leave shingles weak and susceptible to damage.
+Too much overhang, however, can leave shingles weak and susceptible to other types of damage.

 Every job requires good workmanship, but some have less dire consequences.
 A sloppy paint job, for example, is just aesthetically unpleasing.
-A sloppy roofing job could lead to expensive leaks, poor ventilation, mold and even a hazardous collapse.
+A sloppy roofing job, though, could lead to expensive leaks, poor ventilation, mold and even a hazardous collapse.

 The best way to research a company's workmanship is by checking references and even inspecting previous jobs, if possible.